100 (2019 film)

 100 is a 2019 Indian Tamil-language action thriller film written and directed by Sam Anton and produced by Kaviya Mahesh.
 The film stars Atharvaa and Hansika Motwani, while Radha Ravi and Yogi Babu play supporting roles.
 The music was composed by Sam C. S., with editing done by Ruben and cinematography by Krishnan Vasant.
 The film began production during December 2017 and completed its shoot by August 2018.

-100 was released on 9 May 2019 to positive reviews from critics and became a box office success.
-The main plot is loosely based on the 2018 Danish film The Guilty.
+100 was released on 9 May 2019.